Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 Some further notes:
 Billwa's Izh-18 & MP18: adapted changes made by Meylin in the Anomaly Discord.
 Izh-18 more accurate than double barrel shotguns.
 Both guns slightly more damaging, further reaching, and harder to break.
+Billwa's MAC-10: ue to ID fuckery, if you use the patch for Hisalute's Packs, but not Billwa's MAC itself, this may give a greater fire range than intended to MWP's MAC-10.
+But it's not an important difference, and you need the patch in my Hisalute fix pack to play with both together, so any potential issues are deemed as "eh".
 JMerc's Arbiter Pack: range nerfed for all guns (a silenced revolver capping targets at 610 meters?
 Get serious), and hit push halved for Bushmaster (it's only half an AR-15 rifle, not a SVD or something like that).
 Pillii's Honeybadger: range reduced to 400 meters, similar to 9x39 guns.
+Retrogue's RWAP: Didn't change as much as it could be done.
+Almost all guns were given the same weight of 3kgs, and some of them I had no luck finding reliable stats around.
+Given half of the rifles are M4 clones, I treated them as such.
 Soulcrystal's Arisaka Quality Control.
 Touched the muzzle velocity down a bit, and firerate up another bit.
 Very small bits, mind you.
 I was going to nerf the range but then I've read about being able to reach 1500~ in real life and [HESITATION].
 Soulcrystal's Benelli M4: range nerfed from 1000 (!) to 100, now uses NATO silencer for vanilla compatibility.